 Light rail

-Minneapolis has a light rail system run by Metro Transit.
-Although it is generally fast and efficient, it isn't as extensive as the bus network.
+Minneapolis also has a light rail system run by Metro Transit.
+Although it is generally fast and efficient, it isn’t as extensive as the bus network.
 There are currently two lines: the Blue Line and the Green Line.

 Commuter rail

-The Northstar commuter railway line connects downtown Minneapolis with Big Lake.
+The Northstar commuter railway line connects Downtown Minneapolis with Big Lake.
 Tickets for the Northstar Line are available from ticket machines at each station and must be purchased before boarding.

 Taxis in Minneapolis